Trip Types

 Keela P

-An Adventure trip is best for intermediate backpackers who want to learn next-level skills and to undertake a more challenging trip than they would on their own.
+An Adventure trip is best for intermediate backpackers who want to undertake a more challenging trip and to master more advanced skills, notably navigation.
 We also welcome beginners who are strong and ambitious, and advanced backpackers who are looking for a turnkey experience.

-Fitness requirements are typically higher for the Adventure trips, due to the increased rigor and pack weight.
+Fitness requirements are higher for Adventure-level trips than Fundamentals-level courses, due to the increased rigor and pack weight.

 Atop Peak 12,345 near Copper Mine Pass in Sequoia-Kings Canyon National Park, on the Kings Canyon High Basin Route